Rae-Lee/restaurant-list/README.md

 ![--------](/public/image/restaurant-list-logo.png)

 ## :pencil: About the project
-My Restaurant List is a project to display all the restaurants I stored.
-It helps find the restaurants through searching the keywords or categories.Also it helps add and edit restaurants.
+My Restaurant List is a project to display all the restaurants you stored.
+It helps find the restaurants through searching keywords or using the filter.
+Also it helps add and edit restaurants.

 ![](/public/image/launch-page.png)
 ## :book: Feature
  - Display all restaurants on homepage.
  - Click restaurants to check its description.
- - Search restaurants by name and category.
+ - Search restaurants by name, category or location.
  - Connect to Google Maps.
- - Add restaurants to pages.
+ - Add restaurants information and upload images to pages.
  - Edit and delete restaurants.
+ - Sort restaurants by rating.
+ - Filter restaurants by pricing.

 ## :flower_playing_cards: Site
 ### Show page